Chen, Nan

 • SEEM 5870: Computational Finance (Spring 2006--Spring 2016)

 The course establishes a theoretical foundation for computational finance, covering three main principles of the subject: efficient market hypothesis, capital asset pricing model, and no arbitrage.
-A variety of applications of these principles, from investment opportunity evaluation to derivative security pricing, will be investigated thoroughly.
-The latter part of the course will concentrate on the development of some numerical methods, such as binomial trees, and finite difference methods.
-These methods are popularly applied in risk management of options, futures, and other derivatives.
+Applications range from investment opportunity evaluation to derivative security pricing.
+The latter part concentrates on numerical methods such as binomial trees and finite difference methods, widely applied in risk management of derivatives.

 This course introduces basic techniques for modelling and analyzing systems in the presence of uncertainty.
-It will cover Poisson processes, Discrete and Continuous Markov chains, Martingales, Brownian motions, Stochastic Calculus and applications in financial engineering.
+It covers Poisson processes, discrete and continuous Markov chains, martingales, Brownian motions, stochastic calculus and applications in financial engineering.